First it was the lotion bar.

 In a small glass bowl, melt coconut oil in the microwave or over a double boiler.
 Add 1/4-1 tsp of homemade powdered foundation, depending on how dark you want the tinted moisturizer to be.
 (You can re-melt the oils and add additional color if needed.)

-- For acne prone and/or oil skin, add 5 drops of nourishing oil, plus 10 drops of lavender essential oil.
+- For oily skin, add 5 drops of nourishing oil, plus 1-2 drops frankincense or lavender essential oil.

 - For normal and/or dry skin, add 15 drops of nourishing oil.